qiskit-community/qiskit-dynamics/README.md

 **This repo is still in the early stages of development, there will be breaking API changes**

-Qiskit Dynamics is an open-source project for building, transforming, and solving models of quantum systems in Qiskit.
+Qiskit Dynamics is an open-source project for building, transforming, and solving time-dependent quantum systems in Qiskit.

 The goal of Qiskit Dynamics is to provide access to different numerical methods, and to automate common processes typically performed by hand,